 The internal examiner will notify you of the date, time and location of the viva.
 When an internal examiner is not appointed, the exam advisor will do this task.

 The word limit for a PhD in the Faculty of Arts is strictly 80,000.
 This is exclusive of footnotes/endnotes, appendices, tables and bibliography.
-If you feel that you have a special reason to exceed the word limit, you should contact the Graduate School for advice.
+If you feel that you have a special reason to exceed the word limit, you should contact the Doctoral College for advice.

 Presentation of the thesis

-Please see the Graduate School's guidelines on the presentation and formatting of your thesis.
+Please see the Doctoral College's guidelines on the presentation and formatting of your thesis.

 There is no set style for PhDs in the Faculty of Arts, although PGRs should choose a recognized style, such as MHRA, MLA or Harvard.